Arkansas Highway 45

-Highway 45 (AR 45, Ark.
-45, or Hwy.
-45) is a designation for three state highways in northwest Arkansas.
-The southern segment of 26.97 mi runs from Highway 96 north across US Route 71 (US 71) to Interstate 540/US 71 (I-540/US 71) in Fort Smith.
-Another segment of 10.64 mi runs Highway 59 at Dutch Mills to US 62 in rural Washington County.
-A third route of 25.42 mi runs from U.S. Route 71B (US 71B) in Fayetteville to Highway 12 near Clifty.
-These routes were formerly connected until a portion of approximately 50 mi was redesignated Arkansas Highway 59 and many United States highways were rerouted through Fayetteville.
+Arkansas Highway 45 (AR 45) is a designation for three state highways in Northwest Arkansas.
+One segment of 26.97 mi runs from Highway 96 north to Interstate 540 (I-540) in Fort Smith.
+A second segment of 10.64 mi runs from Highway 59 north of Dutch Mills north to U.S. Route 62 (US 62) east of Lincoln.
+A third segment of 25.42 mi runs from College Avenue in Fayetteville north to Highway 12 west of Clifty.
+These routes were formerly connected until a portion of approximately 50 mi was redesignated Highway 59 and many United States highways were rerouted through Fayetteville.